On Incremental Stability of Interconnected Switched Systems: Results and Discussion

-Let us consider the special case of a generalised feedback interconnection i.e., cascaded interconnection which is representative of many applications. of two systems as defined in \eqref{interconnected}, which is switching between two modes based on state-dependent conditions.
+Consider the special case of a generalised feedback interconnection, i.e. cascaded interconnection, which is representative of many applications.
+Only the simulation results are presented, as the theoretical results can be directly derived from the feedback connection.
+The example considered is